 Typically, the process begins in September and runs through the Easter Season with registration in the summer months (see weekly bulletin for announcements).
 However at any time during the year, if an individual is inquiring, arrangements can be made to begin the journey.

 Lay parish members are also needed for the RCIA team to walk the journey with those seeking to become Catholic.

 Children over 7 years old who have not received the Sacraments of Reconciliation and Eucharist are invited to participate in a similar process.
 Please call the parish office for details.

 If you are already Catholic, but have fallen away from the Church, we invite you to come back.
-Regardless of why you left or got out of the habit of going to Mass, you can always come home and return to the practice of the sacraments and the fullness of relationship with Jesus Christ and the Church he founded.
+Regardless of why you left, you can always come home and return to the practice of the sacraments and the fullness of relationship with Jesus Christ and the Church he founded.
 Please contact the parish office and we can help you come home again!